Holy Trinity

 RELIGIOUS EDUCATION

 Our Christian value this half term is ...
-Wisdom
+Friendship.

-This term, in Year 6, we will be learning about the importance of being wise.
-The children will look at ways they can be wise and the impact it can have upon themselves and others.
+This term, in Year 6, we will be learning about the importance of Friendships.
+The children will look at ways they can have friendships and what makes a good friend and the impact it can have upon themselves and others.

-In class we will be focussing on Christianity and exploring the question:
+In class we will be focusing on Christianity and exploring the question:

 Make sense of belief: